Guseyn/guseyn.com/static/md/posts/declarative-events.md

   <a class="tag" href="/../tags/asyncobjects?v={version}">async objects</a>
 </div>

 There is another abstraction in Node that must be considered.
-And this is *events*.
+And this is the *events*.

+*[ If you didn't read [previous article](https://guseyn.com/posts/async-objects-instead-of-async-calls?v=1.0.100), I would recommend read it first before moving on. ]*

 Let's look at the most popular example in Node: